Building your first docker image for Windows

 Prerequisites

-Once you have the prerequisites, we will use publicly available ASP.NET Core base image from Microsoft.
+Once you have the prerequisites, we will use a publicly available ASP.NET Core base image from Microsoft.
 Microsoft maintains their Docker images on Docker hub.
-Docker hub is a container registry to manage your Docker images either by exposing the image publicly or maintain it privately.
+Docker hub is a container registry to manage your Docker images either by exposing the image publicly or maintaining it privately.
 Private image responsibilities cost money.
 Visit Docker Hub website to learn more about image repository management.

 Building your first Docker Image

-1. Open PowerShell console as an administrator
+Step 1: Open the PowerShell console as an administrator

 docker pull mcr.microsoft.com/dotnet/core/aspnet:2.2